Carlos Pérez (catcher, born 1996): Chicago White Sox

 Pérez signed with the Chicago White Sox as an international free agent in March 2014.
 He made his professional debut that season with the Dominican Summer League White Sox and also played with the team in 2015.
 Pérez spent 2016 with the Arizona League White Sox, Great Falls Voyagers and Kannapolis Intimidators.
 He played 2017 with Great Falls, 2018 with Kannapolis and 2019 with the Winston-Salem Dash.

-Pérez did not play in 2020, due to there being no Minor League Baseball season because of the Covid-19 pandemic.
+Pérez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned in 2021 to play for the Birmingham Barons and Charlotte Knights.
 He returned to Charlotte to start 2022.
-Pérez was added to the White Soz active roster on August 21 after Yasmani Grandal was placed on the 10-day injured list.